gabrielfalcao/bose/doc/index.rst

 However, **please note** that without setuptools/distribute installed, you will not be able to use third-party bose plugins.

-This will install the bose libraries, as well as the :doc:`bosetests <usage>` script, which you can use to automatically discover and run tests.
+This will install the bose libraries, as well as the :doc:`psytests <usage>` script, which you can use to automatically discover and run tests.

 Now you can run tests for your project::

   cd path/to/project
-  bosetests
+  psytests

 You should see output something like this::